Intro to MCP

-The superglue MCP server is typically available at the /mcp
+The superglue MCP server is available at the /mcp

 endpoint of your superglue instance.